AsgerJarkKappel/sidequest/README.md

 # TODO navbar

 - Fix bugs: NAvbar not working
+- Like to make it more button like in drop down and topnav, just for easier nav
+- Also when pressing next to box it should shut down, like on cv page.

 - backlog - make it a component instead of code duplication